maksim88/PasswordEditText/README.md

 Customize
 --------

-You can add your own custom icons which are shown on the right side of the ‘EditText‘.
+You can add your own custom icons which are shown on the right side of the `EditText`.

 Do this by first adding the custom namespace to your root layout, e.g.:
 ```xml